PoterekM/django-react-todo/README.md

 * A user cannot currently create a todo item if it does not have a description

 ## Acknowledgements
-* This was a great tutorial from [Digital Ocean](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react) for the great tutorial
+* This was a great tutorial from [Digital Ocean](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react).